nickwells/utilities/README.md

 and so they support the standard '-help' parameter which will print out a comprehensive usage message.

+## gosh
+This is a tool for running very short Go programs from the command line in a similar way that perl programs can be run from the command line.
+The resulting programs can be preserved for subsequent editing.
+The tool can also wrap the supplied code in a loop which reads lines from stdin and can also split these lines around spaces.

+There are some similar alternatives available:
+- [goexec](https://github.com/shurcooL/goexec/) - a command-line tool for executing Go code.
+- [gommand](https://github.com/sno6/gommand) - a command-line tool for executing Go code, similar to python -c.

 ## statfs
 This provides an equivalent to the `df` command but in a form that is easier to use in a shell script.
 The default output is easy for a human to